edgedb/easy-edgedb/chapter17/index.md

 This gives us: `{default::NPC {name: 'Renfield', last_appearance: <cal::local_date>'1893-10-03'}}`

 One last thing: naming an item in a tuple doesn't have any effect on the items inside.
-So this:
+So this query below will return true:

 ```edgeql
 select ('Lucy Westenra', 'Renfield') = (character1 := 'Lucy Westenra', character2 := 'Renfield');
 ```

-will return `{true}`.

 ## Putting abstract types together